scionproto-contrib/jpan/doc/Design.md

 There are two types of paths (both inherit `Path`:
 - `RequestPath` are used to send initial request.
 They are retrieved from a path service and contain meta information.
 - `ResponsePath` are used to respond to a client request.
-They are extracted from Scion packets.
+They are extracted from SCION packets.

 `Path` contains a destination IA:IP:port, a raw path and a first hop IP:port.
 `RequestPath` also contains path meta information.